Updated: Jul 21, 2022

 Not walking away/shutting down when having a disagreement

 Limiting interactions with members of the opposite sex to group settings

 Not talking poorly about one another to parents/inlaws

 The list can go on and on, but we hope you get the idea.
 As Dr. Cloud writes in his book, Boundaries in Marriage, "boundaries were not designed to end relationships, but to preserve and deepen them."
 Every marriage needs them.
 In fact, it is a crucial step in heeding to Peter's warning, to "be alert and sober mind" because the enemy is active with his attacks (1 Peter 5:8).
 There's simply too much at stake to leave your marriage open and insecure with no accountability.

 We realize it may be tough for some to get started and maybe even difficult to overcome the fear of not knowing how your spouse may respond.
 Maybe you don’t feel a boundaries talk is needed because you believe you a have a "general" understanding.
 Well, there's no room for assumption here!
 Why not get the clarity you both need to make sure you are right??
 To help, we created a toolkit to walk you through the process!
-In this audio training + brainstorm template you will learn why marriage boundaries are 100% necessary for every marriage, how to have an effective conversation that is safe and inviting, and a step by step guide for you guys to set marriage boundaries to protect your marriage from hurtful circumstances and bring you closer as a couple.
+In this audio training + brainstorm template you will learn why marriage boundaries are 100% necessary for every marriage, how to have an effective conversation that is safe and inviting (no blame game), and a step by step guide for you guys to set marriage boundaries to protect your marriage from hurtful circumstances and ultimately bring you closer as a couple.